-The PEaRL model combines clinical assessment with a collaborative framework that engages patients and referring clinicians in the assessment process.
-As a result PEaRL evaluations aid clinicians by answering critical clinical questions and also provide patients with insights into their difficulties.
-We are committed to providing prompt service with most appointments being scheduled within a month and report available 3 weeks after the completed evaluation.
-In addition to providing clinical service the PEaRL has an active research program and is a major training resource for the MGH/HMS pre-doctoral psychology internship program.
+We are committed to providing prompt service with most appointments being scheduled within 4-8 weeks and reports available 4 weeks after the completed evaluation.
+In addition to providing clinical service, the PEaRL has an active research program and is a major training resource for the Massachusetts General Hospital/Harvard Medical School pre-doctoral psychology internship program.

-Mark A. Blais, PsyDAssociate Professor of Psychology (Psychiatry), Harvard Medical SchoolMBlais@partners.org
+Mark A. Blais, PsyDAssociate Professor of Psychology (Psychiatry), Harvard Medical School

 Michelle Stein, PhDStaff Psychologist, Massachusetts General Hospital & Assistant Professor, Harvard Medical SchoolMStein3@partners.org

 Wei-Jean Chung, PhDStaff Psychologist, Massachusetts General Hospital & Instructor, Harvard Medical Schoolwchung3@mgh.harvard.edu

 In addition to conducting state-of-the art psychological assessments, the PEaRL is an active and productive research program.

 Consistent with our mission to advance the effectiveness of psychological assessment, PEaRL research is focused on understanding the validity and utility of common psychological and neuropsychological instruments.
 To achieve this goal, we have created an IRB-approved database that currently contains over 1,300 completed assessment protocols.